-BRAY Club Burro (Donkey) Race Rules
+BRAY Burro (Donkey) Race Rules

 The runner is 100% responsible for the safe handling and welfare of the burro throughout the entire event.

-During the race, teams (1 person+1 burro) must remain a team from start to finish.
+During the race, teams must remain a unit from start to finish.
 No burro swapping.
-If the team becomes separated, the person must retrieve their burro then must return to the spot that they became separated and proceed from there to be considered for prizes and placing.
+No assistants will be allowed to accompany any team.
+If the team becomes separated, the person must retrieve their burro then must return to the point where they became separated and proceed from that point to be considered for prizes and placing.

 Firearms, starter pistols, or firing blanks will not be permitted to begin a race.
 Races may be begun with a bell, buzzer, siren, countdown, or horn.